alltheseas/nostrFAQs/FAQs-misconceptions.md

 `with bunkers (currently many work like shit)` -[pip](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup)

 `Remote signers.
 Most do not allow fine grained access policies though.` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

+`You should never lend someone you don't trust your key.
+You can look for a "signer" app you trust that has a good permissions system and will sign requests from other apps if they meet the criteria you specify.` -[Matt Lorentz](https://njump.me/npub16zsllwrkrwt5emz2805vhjewj6nsjrw0ge0latyrn2jv5gxf5k0q5l92l7)

 </details>